 Everything else that breaks down is similar to a single family home such as air conditioning, heating, roof (shingle roofs), and hot water heaters.
 These are all common issues with mobile homes and single-family homes.
 Stuff just gets old and needs to be replaced.

 As you can see, there are hidden opportunities to make money in mobile home investing.
 I make close to 6 figures a year doing it and really enjoy it.
 Lack of awareness and less competition only means more business to beginners and investors like you and me.
 Over time, this can equate to more cash flow and a supply of mobile home deals to last a lifetime!

 For further reading, check out “Deals on wheels: How to buy, sell & finance used mobile homes for big profits and cash flow” by Lonnie Scruggs, or my personal book on the subject: “10 Dos and Don’ts to Get Started in Mobile Home Investing”

 UPDATE: Rachel just launched her new course on mobile home investing!
 Here’s more if anyone’s interested in it –> What You Need to Do to Get Started in Mobile Home Investing:

 Join Rachel Hernandez, real estate investor turned mobile home investor with over a decade of experience and best-selling author, for this bonus mobile home investing training.
 Here she will teach you what you need to do to get started in mobile home investing including:

 - important action steps to take to get your mobile home investing business started

 - what defines your success as a mobile home investor

 - what most real estate investors fail to do and why they give up

-- key things to do in building a successful mobile home investing business
+- key things to do in building a successful mobile home investment strategy

 - what makes successful mobile home investors and what sets them apart from the rest